No Datadog MCP available? No problem! Agent-skills × PUP enables AI-powered incident investigation.

 | Datadog APP key | |

-When issuing an APP key, it is possible to narrow down the operations that can be performed by using the Scope, so in this case we only granted read permissions for functions necessary for safety.
+Furthermore, since it's possible to restrict the operations that can be performed when issuing an APP key using Scope, we only granted read permissions for the functions necessary for security purposes in this case.

-Create a yml file for the Github Actions workflow.
+Create a YAML file for your GitHub Actions workflow.

 datadog-triage-claude.yml

-In this example, we have made it possible to specify the APM service name and target period.
+In this example, we've made it possible to specify the APM service name and the target period.

-Running this will generate the report shown at the beginning of this chapter.
+Executing this will generate a report similar to the one attached at the beginning of this chapter.

-For a long time, it had been impossible to use Datadog MCP even if one wanted to, but the release of Pup CLI and agent-skill offered a ray of hope for the use of AI.
+For a long time, we were unable to use Datadog MCP, but the release of Pup CLI and agent-skill brought a glimmer of hope for AI utilization.

-This time we tested it by manually running Github Actions, but it seems possible to use it in other applications such as integrating with Slack and launching it via a Webhook.
+This time, we tested it by manually executing GitHub Actions, but it seems possible to consider applications such as integrating with Slack and triggering it via a webhook.

-(I really want to use Datadog MCP soon!!!)
+(I really want to start using Datadog MCP soon!!!)

 If you are interested in SRG, please contact us here.